 Fasting on Ekadashi Day

-In Hinduism and Jainism, Ekadashi day is considered a spiritual day and people usually observe it by a partial fast that spans three days.
-Devotees take a single meal in the afternoon a day before the fasting day so that no residual food is found in the stomach on the next day.
+In Hinduism and Jainism, Ekadashi day is considered a spiritual day, and people usually observe it by a partial fast that spans three days.
+Devotees take a single meal in the afternoon a day before the fasting day so that no residual food is found in the stomach the next day.

-You can choose to observe fasting without water, with only water, with only fruits, and with one-time latex food according to your will and body power.
+You can observe fasting without water, with only water, with only fruits, and with one-time latex food according to your will and body power.
 However, it should be decided before starting the fast.

 Dates